csutton6/practicum-nycdot/ProjectManagementPlan.md

 - What is the ridership change before/after a specific bike lane was added?
 - What other factors affect ridership?
 ### Questions about the method:
+- Box issues
+	- same authentication problem as Tyler
+	- how to read in a shapefile?
+Documentation only has csv, tsv, json, excel, rds
+	- how to read in .gdb for the lion data?
 - How will we calculate ‘ridership’ on a street?
 	- Initial thoughts: do an intersect
 		- But it will probably need to be buffered since people don’t bike on the centerline